wrightju/multi-agent_hybrid_assistant/project_design_document.md

 ## 1. Project Overview

 ### Project Name
-**vPSE Assistant**
+**Resident Technical Advisor (resident_ta.py)**

 ### Objective
 To develop a multi-agent system that dynamically routes requests, leverages team-specific and shared knowledge bases, and provides secure access control over confidential data for multiple Intel teams.
+There is a focus on modularity, persistence, and code reuse.

 ### Key Components
 1. **Operator Agent** - Routes and transfers requests, handles access control.